jimmckeeth/DelphiPatterns/README.md

 # DelphiPatterns
+This project should represent a complete set of all the GoF design patterns implemented in Delphi language.

 Clone of https://delphipatterns.codeplex.com/ with minor changes for Delphi 10 Seattle support.

 Each pattern is implemented in seperate directory/project.
 The pattern is in the *Pattern.pas* file, while the example for it is in the .DPR

 List of patterns
+* Behavioral
+  * Chain Of Responsibility
+  * Command
-* Behavioral.ChainOfResponsibility
+  * Interpreter
-* Behavioral.Command
+  * Iterator
-* Behavioral.Interpreter
+  * Mediator
-* Behavioral.Iterator
+  * Memento
-* Behavioral.Mediator
+  * Observer
-* Behavioral.Memento
+  * State
-* Behavioral.Observer
+  * Template Method
-* Behavioral.State
+  * Visitor
-* Behavioral.TemplateMethod
+  * Strategy
-* Behavioral.Visitor
+* Creational
-* Behavoral.Strategy
+  * AbstractFactory
-* Creational.AbstractFactory
+  * Builder
-* Creational.Builder
+  * FactoryMethod
-* Creational.FactoryMethod
+  * Prototype
-* Creational.Prototype
+  * Singleton
-* Creational.Singleton
+* Structural
-* Structural.Adapter
+  * Adapter
-* Structural.Bridge
+  * Bridge
-* Structural.Composite
+  * Composite
-* Structural.Decorator
+  * Decorator
-* Structural.Facade
+  * Facade
-* Structural.Flyweight
+  * Flyweight
-* Structural.Proxy
+  * Proxy

+#License

+The license is stil Common Development and Distribution License (CDDL), the same as the original implementation.